fexmetrica/fex-metrica/fexSDK/src/emotient-matlab/README.md

 ================

-This code was developped by Filippo Rossi (fexmetrica@gmail.com), [FexMetrica Toolbox](fexmetrica.com).
+This code was developped by Filippo Rossi as part of [FexMetrica Toolbox](fexmetrica.com) (contact: fexmetrica@gmail.com).
 Support for this research was provided by NSF SBE 1232676.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF.